EarthScope/libslink/README.md

 See the License for the specific language governing permissions and limitations under the License.

-Copyright (C) 2020 Chad Trabant, IRIS Data Management Center
+Copyright (C) 2024 Chad Trabant, EarthScope Data Services

-## Acknowlegements --
+## Acknowlegements

 Numerous improvements have been incorporated based on feedback and patches submitted by others.
 Individual acknowlegements are included in the ChangeLog.
 Thank you!

-Initial development at the ORFEUS Data Center/EC MEREDIAN Project Continuing maintenance at the IRIS Data Management Center
+Initial development at the ORFEUS Data Center/EC MEREDIAN Project Continued maintained at the IRIS Data Management Center Current maintenance from EarthScope Data Services